Karrots Helloworld Example¶

 Enter a value:

-Type yes at this prompt, and Terraform will build your cluster and push a sanitized (no secrets/tokens) state file to the repo's remote/origin.
+at this prompt, and Terraform will build your cluster and push a sanitized (no secrets/tokens) state file to the repo's remote/origin.

 Behind the scenes, Karrots does the following:

-1. Create a tmp directory
+- Create a

-3. Run terraform init in the tmp directory to setup the workspace
+directory to setup the workspace - Run

-5. Add, commit and push all changes from the local repo to the remote/origin repo
+directory to verify the setup - Add, commit and push all changes from the local repo to the remote/origin repo

-7. Create a sanitized Terraform state file (with no secrets) and push that to the remote/origin
+directory to build the cluster - Create a sanitized Terraform state file (with no secrets) and push that to the remote/origin

-8. Test that the cluster has come up
+- Test that the cluster has come up

 In about 15 minutes you should have a fully operational Kubernetes cluster with gitops-automation.
 The cluster will run FluxCD which will bring up the Karrots base services (Ambassador, Istio, etc) and the Karrots Test app.
 If you visit https://main-karrots-helloworld.<your-domain.com>/karrots.
 You should see the message: